devSorcere/devSorcere/README.md

 🔍 Currently exploring the latest trends in Web3, I'm always eager to learn and stay ahead of the curve.

 💬 Let's connect and collaborate on something amazing!
-Reach out to me [on LinkedIn / via email / through my website], and let's build the future together!
+Reach out to me <b> <u> SeniorDeveloper@outlook.com </u> </b>, and let's build the future together!
   </div>

 </div>